Southern Highlands Province: Members of the National Parliament

 The province and each district is represented by a Member of the National Parliament.
 There is one provincial electorate and each district is an open electorate.

+Political unrest

 2006 state of emergency

 On 1 August 2006, the government of Papua New Guinea declared a state of emergency in the country's Southern Highlands region.
 According to Prime Minister Sir Michael Somare, troops were deployed to restore 'law, order and good governance' in the region, following accusations of corruption, theft and misuse of government buildings at the hands of the regional government.